armanunix/Fairness-testing/README.md

 DICE first generates indicvidual discriminatory instances using a two-phase gradient-guided search.
 DICE is able to analyze the input dataset using a set of its protected attributes.
 Then, DICE debugging algorithm uses generated discriminatory instances of DICE search algorithm to localize the biased layer and neurons through causal analysis.
 Throughout the paper for the RQ1 table, we run DICE search algorithm 10 times each 1 hour.
 Here you can try a simple example to check the basic functionality of DICE searching/debugging in 10 minutes.

-To run the search algorithm over Census dataset cosidering Sex, race, and age as the protected attributes - sensitive_index=9,8,1 for 10 minutes.
-Note that for RQ2 results, the argument -RQ must be set to -RQ=1.
+To run the search algorithm over Census dataset considering Sex, race, and age as the protected attributes - sensitive_index=9,8,1 for 10 minutes.
+Note that for RQ2 results, the argument -RQ must be set to -RQ=2.
 ```
 python3 DICE_Search.py -dataset=census -sensitive_index=9,8,1 -timeout=600 -RQ=1
 ```
-The result of the search will be saved to /results/census/DICE/RQ1/981_10runs/ To run the debuging algorithm on the 200 instances of generated discrimitory instances from above command:
+The result of the search will be saved to /results/census/DICE/RQ1/981_10runs/ To run the debugging algorithm on the 200 instances of generated discriminatory instances from the above command:
 ```
 python3 DICE_Debugging.py -dataset=census -sensitive_index=9,8,1 -num_samples=200
 ```
-The results of above code will be stored in /results/census/DICE/RQ3
+The results of the above code will be stored in /results/census/DICE/RQ3

 The other models for a different dataset can be run in the same fashion.
 For example, to run the search and debugging on german credit dataset with sex and age as protected attributes:
 ```